-Like 20% to 30% of women and about 3% to 8% women in their 4th decade of life, I deal with bouts of depression during my cycle caused by PMDD/PMS1!
-I also had an extremely tough time after the birth of my son with postpartum.
-It’s lonely and even lonelier when you don’t have someone who can be compassionate about it and support you through it or in my case someone who burned out because they grew up with a bipolar mother who would never medicate to give anyone else an emotional break.
-So, your pleas for help are met with “boohoo poor you” comments because something in their childhood shut off Emotional Empathy2 for their survival.
-The downside of Emotional Empathy2 occurs when people lack the ability to manage their own distressing emotions can be seen in the psychological exhaustion that leads to burnout.
-The purposeful detachment cultivated by those in medicine offers one way to inoculate against burnout.
-But the danger arises when detachment leads to indifference, rather than to well-calibrated caring.
-My personal need for understanding could not be genuinely empathized with.
+Like 20% to 30% of women and about 3% to 8% of women in their 4th decade of life, I deal with bouts of depression during my cycle caused by PMDD!
+I also had a tough time after the birth of my son with postpartum depression.
+It’s lonely and even lonelier when you don’t have someone who can be compassionate about it and support you.
+In my case, someone who was burned out because they grew up with a bipolar mother who refused to medicate to give anyone else an emotional break.
+So, your pleas for help are met with “boohoo poor you” comments because something in their childhood shut off Emotional Empathy for their survival.
+The downside of Emotional Empathy occurs when people cannot manage their own distressing emotions can be seen in the psychological exhaustion that leads to burnout.
+The purposeful detachment cultivated by those in the medical field offers one way to inoculate against burnout.
+But the danger arises when the emotional detachment leads to indifference rather than well-calibrated care.
+My personal need for understanding was not met with empathy by the person I needed.
 That’s what childhood trauma does to some people, and it’s challenging to see it in yourself.

-I think the most painful part of PMDD/PMS1 depression is you can feel it coming and try as you might it still kicks you in the gut, and you have sort of an out of body experience floating outside of the person you usually are and watching it happen in slow motion while reaching for an anchor that is not there.
+The most painful part of PMDD depression is you can feel it coming, and try as you might, it still kicks you in the gut.
+You have sort of an out-of-body experience hovering above the person you usually are and watching it happen in slow motion while reaching for an anchor that is not there.
 Having past trauma and children adds even more layers.
-Having people in your life and raising children that have Compassionate Empathy3 ( the ability to feel what others feel and take steps to help them or to support them to help themselves) is imperative to get through those days and sometimes weeks of sadness that you need to be supported through.
-You can put yourself into a further funk by beating yourself up about something you have little to no control over.

 Whoever is there supporting you or not, there is one thing that is a fact.
-PMDD/PMS1 is not your fault and do not deny your feelings!
-It’s easy to be gas-lighted by people and society that say you are merely a negative person even though you are out in the world smiling at any other time of the month.
-Feel it and get help because you are not alone.
-Like all traumas talking about PMDD/PMS1 heals!
-So talk to your friends, family, or anyone who will listen with Compassionate Empathy3
+PMDD is not your fault, and do not deny your feelings!
+It’s easy to be gaslit by people and society that say you are merely a negative person even though you are out in the world smiling at any other time of the month.
+So feel it and get help because you are not alone.
+Like all traumas talking about PMDD heals!
+So talk to your friends, family, or anyone who will listen with Compassionate Empathy.

-When explaining your current emotional state to your kids tell them that you are not feeling emotionally well.
+I found having a period tracker is a fantastic tool.
+It gives you insight into that sudden change, and you may need to start medicating.
+When explaining your current emotional state to your kids, tell them the truth and that you are not feeling emotionally well.
 Tell them directly that you may need some time to yourself and find someone to help you make that happen but make sure your children know it’s not about them.
 Say it as many times as you need.
 Children are emotional sponges, and they can sense when their parents are not well, and their aptitude for Emotional Empathy or Resonance is predictable.
-Children need attunement to feel secure and to develop well, and throughout our lives, we need attunement to feel close and connected.”
+Children need attunement to feel secure and develop well, and throughout our lives, we need attunement to feel close and connected.

 1)PMDD Premenstrual dysphoric disorder (PMDD) is a health problem that is similar to premenstrual syndrome (PMS) but is more serious.
-PMDD causes severe irritability, depression, or anxiety in the week or two before your period starts.
+PMDD causes severe irritability, depression, or anxiety a week or two before your period starts.
 Symptoms usually go away two to three days after your period starts.

-2)Emotional Empathy makes someone well-attuned to another person’s inner emotional world, a plus in any of a wide range of callings, from sales to nursing – let alone for any parent or lover.
+2)Emotional Empathy makes someone well-attuned to another person’s inner emotional world, a plus in any wide range of callings, from sales to nursing – let alone for any parent or lover.

 3)Compassionate Empathy is the ability to feel what others feel and take steps to help them or to support them to help themselves.

 4)Cognitive Empathy is merely knowing how the other person feels and what they might be thinking.
-Sometimes called perspective-taking, this kind of empathy can help in, say a negotiation or in motivating people.
+Sometimes called perspective-taking, this kind of empathy can help in, say, a negotiation or motivating people.